SDHSeoulTech/SDHSeoulTech/README.md

 Welcome to my github.

-I am DongHoon Shin, Student in the SeoulTech.
+I'm DongHoon Shin.
+Student of the SeoulTech.

 Thank you for your visit.